San Lorenzo in Lucina: Art and architecture

 The French artist Nicolas Poussin (1594–1665) is buried in the second chapel on the right side and is commemorated with a monument that the French Ambassador François-René de Chateaubriand donated in 1830.

 The second chapel on the left has an altarpiece by Carlo Saraceni.

 The fifth chapel on the left was designed and decorated by Simon Vouet.
 His two paintings depict St. Francis of Assisi: one shows him receiving his religious habit and the other depicts his temptations.
 The altarpiece shows St. Francis Appearing to Giacinta Marescotti on Her Deathbed by Marco Benefial.

 Giuseppe Sardi designed the baptistery to the left of the entrance in the 17th century.

 In the basilica is also the tomb of the composer Bernardo Pasquini (1637-1710).
 Three years after the composer's death, his portrait was placed there, sculpted in Carrara marble by Pietro Francesco Papaleo (circa 1642–1718).
 The portrait was a commission by the composer's nephew Felice Bernardo Ricordati and his pupil Bernardo Gaffi.

 Charles Stewart, an officer in the Papal army who died in 1864, is buried in the basilica.
 He was the son of John Stewart, Prince Charles Edward Stuart's ("Charles III", the "Young Pretender") "maestro di casa".
 Charles had ennobled John as a baronet in 1784.

+Just outside the Basilica is the original sculpture of When I was a Stranger, created by Canadian artist Timothy Schmalz as part of the Matthew 25 collection installed throughout Rome on the occasion of the Extraordinary Jubilee of Mercy.